History of Gary Player in Timeline

 January 1957: Marriage to Vivienne Verwey

-1957: First Masters appearance
+1957: First Masters Appearance

 1959: British Open Win at Muirfield

-1961: First International Winner of Masters
+1961: First International Winner

 In 1961, Gary Player became the first international winner of the Masters Tournament.

-1961: Led PGA Tour money list
+1961: Led PGA Tour Money List

 In 1961, Gary Player led the U.S. based PGA Tour money list.

-1965: Completion of Career Grand Slam
+1965: Completed the Grand Slam

-1965: U.S. Open win and Career Grand Slam
+1965: U.S. Open Win and Career Grand Slam

-1966: Support for Apartheid in Book
+1966: Support for Apartheid in Grand Slam Golf

 Grand Slam Golf